OperationSpark/the-command-line/README.md

 The symbol `|`, which means _pipe_, takes the output from the left side command and passes it into the right side command.
 And the `>` symbol, which means _redirect_, redirects the output of the left side operation to to some file named on the right - and if that files doesn't exists, as is the case in our last example, it will be created.

-Finally, the `sed` command, used for manipulating character streams, the usage `sed s/Dad/Mom/` uses the _substitute_ command of the sed utility, which looks for the character sequence (or regular expression) after the first delimiter (`/`), which in this case is `Dad`, and replaces the first match with the character sequece _after_ the next delimiter, which is `Mom`.
+Finally, we use the <a href="http://en.wikipedia.org/wiki/Sed" target="_blank">`sed` utility</a>, used for manipulating character streams.
+Our usage looks like this: `sed s/Dad/Mom/g`.
+Here, we use the _substitute_ command of the `sed` utility (which is what the `s` before the first `/` character signifies), which looks for the character sequence (or regular expression) after the first delimiter (`/`), which in this case is `Dad`, and replaces a match with the character sequece _after_ the next delimiter, which is `Mom`.
+Important to note in our usage, we're also applying the subsitution globally to the stream of characters (denoted by the trailing `g` modifier).
+If we didn't apply the global modifier, `sed` would only replace the _first_ match, then exit.